ianwengchan/French-MTPL/README.md

 ## Currently existing:

-* Added fitted GLMs and GAMs with corresponding Rmarkdown.
+* Added fitted GLMs and GAMs with corresponding R Markdown.
-* Added fitted LRMoEs with corresponding Rmarkdown and init analysis.
+* Added fitted LRMoEs with corresponding R Markdown and init analysis.
 * Added fitted Hurdle Poisson LRMoEs.

 ## Updated Aug 7, 2020

-* Revised Rmarkdowns to accommodate the updated package.
+* Revised R Markdowns to accommodate the updated package.
 Previous versions are stored in folder "Deprecated" for reference.